 Men started to slip in the final seasons of Sheen’s time on the show, especially the characterization of Jake from an innocent, dumb kid into an idiotic and annoying pothead.

-Sheen’s final seasons were filled with drama, from the actor entering drug rehab to the controversial spat with show creator Chuck Lorre.
+Sheen’s final seasons were filled with drama, from the actor taking advantage of the drug rehab benefits, to the controversial spat with show creator Chuck Lorre.
 Sheen was eventually dismissed during the show’s 8th season and production was shut down, leaving the show’s future in the air.

 In May 2011, Ashton Kutcher was cast as Walden Schmidt, an Internet billionaire going through a rough divorce who moves into Charlie’s house.
 Kutcher’s debut episode was a huge ratings success with over 28.7 million viewers and informed viewers that the character of Charlie Harper was killed off-screen prior to the Season 9 premiere.